Author: Eva Woods

 Review: Something Like Happy by Eva Woods

-At first glance, one might assume that Something Like Happy by Eva Woods is going to be one that tries to turn the characters’ lives around by putting on rose-coloured glasses.
-This book, however, is so much more than that.
-I just love how Woods has woven the 100 Happy Days Project into the novel because it perfectly shows how making small changes in your day-to-day life can help you feel better, if even for a moment.
+Something Like Happy by Eva Woods has woven the 100 Happy Days Project into the novel and shows how making small changes in your day-to-day life can help you feel better, if even for a moment.
 Whether you are working at a dead-end job or have a life-threatening disease, doing a small something for yourself, like Annie and Polly do, can help to lift your spirits.
 For example, Polly takes Annie out for a picnic lunch during the work day.
 Annie’s circumstances may not have changed, but it helps her to recharge and face the rest of her day.

 Lots of Humour